|Student Guide Searching|

 The scholarships are aimed exclusively at the payment of the tuition fees, and are generally partial (for an aggregate amount equal to the half of the total).

-2. Future students enrolling in the next academic year in the 1st or 2nd cycle, in the Diploma or Master
+2. Future students enrolling in the next academic year in the 1st or 2nd cycle, or Diploma

 - The applications are presented by filling in the related form, available in the Scholarships Office (F114), and delivering it, along with the documents required, to the Rector's Delegate for the Scholarships Office, in the period of registration.

 - The outcome of the application will be notified directly from the Rector's Delegate for the Scholarships Office during the meeting.